-"Progress Markers" means sets of indicators set forth in the SIA Plan that identify the kinds of changes Agency expects to see in policies, practices and approaches over the next three years that lead to Grantee
+"Progress Markers" means sets of indicators set forth in the Integrated Plan that identify the kinds of changes Agency expects to see in policies, practices and approaches over the next three years that lead to Grantee reaching its LPGTs.

 "Regular Attendance Rate" has the meaning given in section 12(f) of the Act.